The Unexpected Benefits of a Loft Conversion

 Maybe Easier Than You Think To Convert

 The loft, of course, is already a room in your house, even before conversion.
-This means that in most cases you will need zero planning permission to make any interior alterations, so it may be easier than a typical extension..
+This means that in most cases you will require no planning permission to make any interior alterations, so it may be easier than a typical extension.
+Of course it makes sense to employ a loft conversion company that will ensure all building regulations if any are in place, that a part wall agreement is in place for semi detached and terraced houses, as part of the project management.

-But it makes sense to only employ a tradesman that has the skills and experience to deliver your project, with the minimum of fuss and stress.
+But it makes sense to only employ a tradesman or master builder that has the skills and experience to deliver your renovation project, with the minimum of fuss and stress using a cost calculator..

 So Many Styles

-Whether you want to incorporate your new loft conversion into the interior style of your home, or go for something completely different in order to have a brand new room, or much needed change to revitalise your home, once you’ve got your space cleared out you can really start to dream up how you want your new room to look.
+Whether you want to incorporate your new loft conversion into the interior style of your home, or go for something completely different in order to have a brand new room, or much needed change to revitalise your home, once you’ve got your space cleared out you can really start to dream up how you want your new room to look, an architect, planning consultant or designer can create the permitted development that matches your vision..

-Yet another benefit to a loft conversion is that they have become so popular in recent years, there’s not really much that you can’t do in terms of interior design, so get thinking about any fixtures and fittings you’d love to incorporate into the conversion.
+Yet another benefit to converting the loft, is the full scope that you can do in terms of interior design, subject to the type of roof space, floor joists and head space.
+Once this is all planned you can start thinking about any fixtures and fittings you’d love to incorporate into the conversion ideas.

 Create Extra Living Space

-The most common use is, of course, as another bedroom, but who says you should do what everyone else is doing? why not a kitchen, office or music room, man cave?
+The most common use of converting the loft is another bedroom, but who says you should do what everyone else is doing? why not a kitchen, office or music room, man cave?

-There may be benefits of sound and being a it more private than a typical room in your home.
-All this can be easier than moving home, getting more space, and a room with a view. has never been easier than converting your loft space.
+There may be benefits of sound insulation and being a it more private than a typical room in your home.
+All this can be easier than moving home, getting more space, and a room with a view. has never been easier than a converted loft.

 What Is The Cost Of A Loft Conversion?

-The client would decide what work if any they may choose to do themselves.
+The client would decide what work if any, they may choose to do themselves.
 For example the final decorating, or adding and choosing door handles, laminate flooring, adding window blinds.
 Making sure what is included in any quote is very important, obviously costs can be reduced the more the client choose to do themselves.
+Of course the type of loft and restrictions like party walls and sloping roofs, my impede some designs

 The type or living space will also have an impact on cost.
 If for example a bathroom, or shower room was to be built, then plumbing and electrical work would need to be factored in.
-To get extra height or width, extra stucture work may have to be done.
+To get extra head height or width, further structure work may have to be done, a structural engineer can help with this if needed.

-Getting quotes from several tradesmen, with and without extras is the solution to understanding the complete cost of the project.
+Whether you are thinking of a self build project, a full loft extension that requires work on the roof structure and roof pitch or just something simpler for loft storage.
+Getting quotes from several tradesmen, with and without extras is the solution to understanding the complete cost and step by step guide to planning approval of the project.